 Private healthcare in Greece

-Private healthcare in Greece is normally considered to be superior to the public alternative.
-Private medical facilities are generally less affected by the country’s economic situation and have newer equipment, but are not covered by IKA.
+Private healthcare in Greece is generally considered to be superior to the public alternative.
+Private medical facilities are often less affected by the country’s economic situation and have newer equipment.
 Expats who would prefer to go to a private hospital in Greece would do well to have a private healthcare policy since they will be responsible for the full cost of their treatment.